victorBuzdugan/ConsumablesTracker/README.md

 ### In use and delete
 Elements that are not in use anymore are displayed with strikethrough text.

 The concept of `in use` is similar to delete.
 They both make the element unusable...
 For example a retired user can't log in, can't have products attached and so on, or a product that it's not in use anymore won't appear in the inventory list.
-Obviously deleting an element can't be undone but a retired user can allways be brought back by flipping a switch.
+Obviously deleting an element can't be undone but a retired user can always be brought back by flipping a switch.

 If you are sure that you won't need this element in the (at least) near future (or the pages are filled with strikethrough items) then delete the item
 (it's not really that complicated to recreate it in the future).
 If you are not sure then 'retire' the element by off flipping the in use switch.